andkrau/NuanceResurrection/README.md

 output will be stretched to fit.
 To quit the application, stop the processor emulation and then click the close button of the Control Panel window.

-## Loading commercial games
+## Loading games

-I know that many users are only going to care about playing the games.
-This set of steps should serve as a foolproof method for successfully runnning a commercial game.
-Then again, I'm sure theres a fool waiting to prove me wrong.

-1. If you want to run one of the supported commercial games from a DVD player, simply skip to step (3).
+1. If you want to run one of the supported games from a DVD player, simply skip to step (3).
 The emulator automatically sets the DVDBase variable to the directory containing the selected program.

-2. If you want to run of the supported commercial games from some other media type, copy all files from the Nuon directory on the DVD to a directory on the media from which you wish to load the files.
+2. If you want to run a supported game from some other media type, copy all files from the Nuon directory on the DVD to a directory on the media from which you wish to load the files.
 Most games will only require the nuon.run and nuon.dat files found in the Nuon directory of the DVD.
 Some games may have additional data files that are required, but if the nuon.run and nuon.dat files are not copied, you are doomed to certain failure.

+   Easiest is to just use a container (.ISO,.CHD or .ZIP).

-   The emulator does *not* support any form of image file.
-The files must be accessable via standard file system calls.
-An image file mounted in a virtual DVD device will work but the image must be a complete DVD image.
+   An image file mounted in a virtual
+   DVD device will also work but the image must be a complete DVD image.

 3. Click the "Load File" button.

 ## Dynamic Compilation Options

-Nuance is now capable of compiling basic blocks of code, performing optimizations on the code block and interpreting the optimized instruction sequence.
+Nuance is capable of re-compiling basic blocks of code (HLE), performing optimizations on the code block and interpreting the optimized instruction sequence.
 This allows enhanced performance due to code optimization and reduction of dispatch loop overhead, particularly where multiprocessor synchronization and interrupt processing is involved.